Structured-Markdown/structured_markdown/README.md

 When parsed, SMD style blocks are fully transpiled into css.
 Hopefully, in the future I'll've implemented a better styling system, but this is what's here to stay for now.

-That's about it for now.
+[The section on templating is not completed yet...]

-Not all features are implemented as this is still a WIP.
+That's all for now.
+Thanks for following along this far.